Snap-In Dentures: How Implant-Supported Dentures Work

 Phase 1 – Consultation and Planning

-Your initial consultation includes comprehensive examination and imaging.
-The dentist evaluates your jaw bone using X-rays or CT scans to determine bone quality and quantity.
-Adequate bone volume is essential – the implants need sufficient bone for stable placement and integration.
+Your initial consultation at our Austin or Round Rock location includes a full examination and imaging.
+Dr. Faiza Ali and Dr. Kris Owens evaluate your jaw bone using X-rays or CT scans to determine bone quality and quantity.
+Adequate bone volume is essential - the implants need sufficient bone for stable placement and integration.

 If you currently wear dentures, the dentist assesses their condition.
 Sometimes your existing dentures can be modified to work with the new implants, saving significant cost.
 Other times, new dentures are recommended alongside implant placement for optimal fit and function.